Determining Allocation and Check Size in Equity Crowdfunding

 If you wish to make an exception and invest more, that is completely up to you.
 Just understand that you are putting yourself at higher risk by concentrating your holdings in an asset class that has a higher probability of failing than succeeding.

-We covered a lot today, from going over asset allocation for your portfolio, to figuring out how many companies to invest in, how much to invest in each deal, and how quickly to invest your funds.
+We covered a lot today including asset allocation for your portfolio, figuring out how many companies to invest in, how much to invest in each deal, and how quickly to invest your funds.

-If you are interested in getting more structured learning and education about investing in equity crowdfunding, we are putting together CrowdWise Academy courses.
+If you are interested in getting more structured learning and education about investing in equity crowdfunding, check out our 100% free CrowdWise Academy courses.